KxSystems/docs/docs/ref/dotz.md

 .z.vs:f
 ```

-Where `f` is a binary function, `.z.vs` is evaluated _after_ a value is set globally in the default namespace (e.g. `a`, `a.b`): `x` is the symbol of the variable that is being modified and `y` is the index.
-This is not triggered for function-local variables, nor globals that are not in the default namespace (e.g. those prefixed with a dot such as .a.b) .
+Where `f` is a binary function, `.z.vs` is evaluated _after_ a value is set globally in the default namespace (e.g. `a`, `a.b`).

+For function `f[x;y]`, `x` is the symbol of the modified variable and `y` is the index.

+??? detail "Applies only to globals in the default namespace"

+    This is not triggered for function-local variables, nor globals that are not in the default namespace, e.g. those prefixed with a dot such as `.a.b`.

+    This is the same restriction that applies to [logging](../kb/logging.md).

 The following example sets `.z.vs` to display the symbol, the index and the value of the variable.